a1625395374/ICECUBE-VREPToolbox/robotTools/README.md

 ## RigidBodyTools
 These functions are used for simplify rigid body transformation in MATLAB.
 Most of these functions are based on Peter Corke's Robotics Toolbox.

+## PlotTools
+A very simple way to plot your x,y,z data in the MATLAB figure.